hugoalh-studio/advanced-determine-nodejs/CONTRIBUTING.md

 ## Codes

-All of the codes in this project and repository are follow the "[hxhS (hugoalh & hugoalh Studio) Coding Guide](https://github.com/hugoalh/hugoalh/blob/main/coding-guide/main.md)".
+All of the codes in this project and repository are follow the [hxhS (hugoalh & hugoalh Studio) Coding Guide](https://github.com/hugoalh/hugoalh/blob/main/coding-guide/main.md).

 ## Deploys, Releases, Tags & Versions

-These are always the works for the maintainers and owners.
+These are always the works of:

+- the maintainers who in this project and repository, and
+- the owner.

+Which are follow the [hxhS (hugoalh & hugoalh Studio) Versioning Guide](https://github.com/hugoalh/hugoalh/blob/main/versioning-guide/main.md).

 ## Discussions

 - Before create a discussion, check whether any similar discussions are already exist.
 - Any reports and requests should create an issue instead.

-## Documentations, Documents & Wikis
+## Documentations, Documents & Wiki

-To improve the documentations and/or documents, clone this repository, edit the documentations and/or documents, and create a pull request.
+To improve the documentations and/or documents, you can:

+- clone this repository, edit the documentations and/or documents, and create a pull request, or
-This project and repository does not have wikis.
+- create an issue.

+To improve the wiki, create an issue.

 ## I18ns (Internationalizations) & Translations

 This project and repository does not have necessary things to do i18ns and/or translations.

-If you want to do i18ns and/or translations on the documentations, documents and/or wikis, please see section "[Documentations, Documents & Wikis](#documentations-documents--wikis)".
+If you want to do i18ns and/or translations on the documentations, documents and/or wiki, please see section "[Documentations, Documents & Wiki](#documentations-documents--wiki)".

 ## Issues